 If you are convicted of any new offense after your case has been sealed, the law will require your previously sealed records to be unsealed.

-If you have any questions about whether or not your case will be eligible for sealing after August 2, 2019, please do not hesitate to contact criminal defense lawyer Kimberly Diego for an evaluation of your eligibility to petition the Court for record removal.
+If you have any questions about whether or not your conviction is eligible for record sealing, please do not hesitate to contact criminal defense lawyer Kimberly Diego for an evaluation of your eligibility to petition the Court for record removal.

 Can a Dismissed DUI be Sealed?